 - Total number of fees and contribution payments received,

 - Total dollar amount received,

 - Total dollar amount spent, categorized specifically by

-- o Extracurricular activity
+- Extracurricular activity

-- o Character education program
+- Character education program

 - Total number of student participants, categorized specifically by

-- o Extracurricular activity
+- Extracurricular activity

-- o Character education program
+- Character education program

 When a school has a site council, the site council shall determine how contributions not designated for a specific purpose are to be used at the school site.
 When a school does not have a site council, the principal shall make the determination.